gnoejuan/SpeedySkeleton/README.md

 ### Why Bone.IO?

-Although Bone.IO is intended to work with Socket hasn't seen a commit in 3 years, as of March 3rd, 2017, I really liked the way it would allow me to organize logic.
+Although Bone.IO is intended to work with Socket and hasn't seen a commit in 3 years, as of March 3rd, 2017, I really liked the way it would allow me to organize logic.
+I'm also currently working on a bigger project that also uses Bone.IO.

 ### Why Skeleton.CSS?